blixit/event-sourcing/readme.md

 implementation.
 Here are some reasons for which I gave up Prooph:

 1. the documentation is really not up-to-date
 2. it forces the choice of database management system (MySQL).
-To use, other database management systems you have to use some libraries they develop and that don't come with a super documentation.
-I'm thinking about adapters for NoSQL Database such as MongoDb.
+To use other database management systems you have to use some libraries they develop and that don't come with a super documentation.
+I mean adapters for NoSQL Database such as MongoDb.
 3. as consequence, the coupling with the infrastructure is really high
 4. events stream is not easy to understand.
 The flux between the moment your